-A 5 month product design project, working in a large team to redesign and deliver a revamped rewards scheme and integrate a new offer into the mobile app.
+A 5-month product design project, working in a large team to expand an existing rewards scheme & integrate the offer into a mobile app.

 Product design project